mika-lindell/blackjack/README.md

-#A game of BlackJack made as ReactJs exercise.
+#A game of BlackJack with React

 **Live demo of current build:**
 [http://scribe-panda-48744.bitballoon.com/]